dcminter/rs-define/README.md

 # Definitions Dictionary

-A command line dictionary to allow you to curate definitions for
-words, abbreviations, and phrases.
+A simple tool for curation and lookup of definitions and for other dictionary-like purposes

 For example:
 ```